 Freelance ballet dancers often experience significant income variability due to the unpredictability of performance opportunities and engagement offers.
 Earnings can peak during special engagements, tours, and guest appearances with multiple companies, creating a series of financial highs and lows throughout the year.

-Many freelance dancers supplement their income through teaching, choreographing, or performing in different genres to stabilize earnings.
-This diversification mitigates financial instability, though inconsistency in earnings remains a significant challenge since future paychecks are not guaranteed.
+Many freelance dancers supplement their income by teaching, choreographing, or performing in various genres to stabilize their earnings.
+This diversification mitigates financial instability, although inconsistency in earnings remains a significant challenge, as future paychecks are not guaranteed.

 Benefits and Drawbacks